oVirt/ovirt-site/source/feature/novnc-console.html.md

 *Note: the port on the proxy machine must be opened on firewall.*

 On the engine, generate a certificate and key. substitute <FQDN> with the DNS name of the host.
-Substitute <country>, <organization> to suite your environment.
+Substitute <country>, <organization> to suite your environment (i.e. the values must match values in the certificate authority of your engine).

       /usr/share/ovirt-engine/bin/pki-enroll-pkcs12.sh --name=websocket-proxy-standalone --password=mypass --subject="/C=`<country>`/O=`<organization>`/CN=`<fqdn>`"